joealden/corum-docs/src/analysis/4-analysis/6-hardwareSoftware.md

 ### Corum's Backend

 I am planning to use [graphcool](https://www.graph.cool/) as my API and user authentication backend.
-Graphcool is a BaaS (Backend as a service) that combines 'serverless' (A service like AWS Lambda) and GraphQL (An API query language).
+Graphcool is a BaaS (backend as a service) that combines 'serverless' (A service like AWS Lambda) and GraphQL (an API query language).

 This will allow me to easily develop the client side of the application without needing to worry about the implementation details of the GraphQL backend that it